jasonbrown-alis/build/docs/guides/getting-started/command-line-interface.md

 # Alis CLI Installation

-The **Build OS** command-line interface (CLI) is a powerful tool for managing resources on **Build OS**.
+The Alis command-line interface (CLI) is a powerful tool for managing resources on the Alis Build platform.
 You can use this tool to perform many common platform tasks either from the command line or in scripts and other automations.
 Some example use cases for the CLI:

 - Create a new product / organisation;
 - Deploy new versions of your product;